billgib/azure-content/articles/sql-database/sql-database-elastic-pool-reference.md

 ## Overview

-An elastic pool is a collection of database throughput units (DTUs), and storage (GBs) that are shared by multiple databases.
-Elastic databases can be added to, and removed from the pool at any time.
-Elastic databases in the pool utilize only the resources they require from the pool freeing up available resources for only the active databases that need them.
+An elastic database pool is a collection of resources - database throughput units (DTUs) and storage (GBs) - that are shared by multiple databases.
+Databases can be added to, and removed from the pool at any time.
+Databases in a pool are referred to as elastic databases as they utilize only the DTUs they require from the pool on a moment by moment basis, freeing up resources for use by other active databases.
 For assistance in determining if your databases would benefit in an elastic database pool, see [Price and performance considerations for an elastic database pool](sql-database-elastic-pool-guidance.md).